Office of Vital Records

 Public Viewing Stations

-Local county issuance offices offer walk in and same-day service for birth and death certificates.
-If you want information about a Minnesota Vital Record, some county local issuance offices provide public access to look up and view birth and death records.
+County vital records offices offer walk in and same-day service for birth and death certificates.
+If you want information about a Minnesota Vital Record, some county vital records offices provide public access to look up and view birth and death records.
 Information about records is not available over the phone.
 The state Office of Vital Records does not have a public viewing station.

 The following counties have public viewing stations: